p3r7/blog/_posts/2020-09-02-emacs-in-odd-places.md

 ---
 layout: post
+title: Emacs in odd places
+description: Emacs found in unfamiliar situations
-title: Does it run Emacs?
+summary: Does it run Emacs?
-description: Emacs on odd hardware
-summary: Spotted in the wild
 tags: [emacs,retrocomputing]
 ---

 ## Unfamiliar situations

-I find it amusing spotting other familiar software in equally unfamiliar situations.
+I find it amusing spotting familiar software in equally unfamiliar situations.

-One of those situations is when it [makes a cameo in fiction](https://ilikeinterfaces.com/), with examples such as the [more or less accurate cameos of nmap](https://nmap.org/movies/) and the [inclusion of Emacs & eshell in Tron Legacy](https://boingboing.net/2011/04/06/how-emacs-got-into-t.html).
+One of those situations is when it [makes a cameo in fiction](https://ilikeinterfaces.com/), with examples such as [nmap](https://nmap.org/movies/) and the [inclusion of Emacs & eshell in Tron Legacy](https://boingboing.net/2011/04/06/how-emacs-got-into-t.html).

+Another unfamiliar situation is when the software runs on an unexpected hardware or OS.

 >Can it run Doom?